MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootableMedia.md

 ```

 ### -PrestartPackage

-Specifies a package object that contains files for the prestart command.
-To obtain a package object, use the [Get-CMPackage](Get-CMPackage.md) cmdlet.
+If you use the **PrestartCommand** parameter, use this parameter to specify a package that contains files for the prestart command.
+To get the package object, use the [Get-CMPackage](Get-CMPackage.md) cmdlet.

 ```yaml
 Type: IResultObject